(Updated on April 4, 2022, to include family-friendly podcasts beyond the author’s original list.)

 Nothing can replace the age-old ritual of sitting together with a physical book.
-But kids podcasts offer the chance for children to engage in an infinite universe of stories, topics, music, voices, and cultures.
+But family-friendly podcasts offer the chance for children to engage in an infinite universe of stories, topics, music, voices, and cultures.
 (Just like they do for us grown ups.)

 Early introduction to podcasts is key in managing screen time.
-Kids podcasts give your child all the learning and entertainment without the dry eyes, bad posture, lack of physical activity, and possible screen time addiction.
+Family-friendly podcasts give your child all the learning and entertainment without the dry eyes, bad posture, lack of physical activity, and possible screen time addiction.

-As a Black parent, educational podcasts for kids also provide an alternate source of content to introduce, accompany, and reinforce cultural values.
-Though not every entry on this list of podcasts for kids was created and hosted by Black creators, they all regularly feature Black stories and Black voices.
+As a Black parent, educational and family-friendly podcasts for kids also provide an alternate source of content to introduce, accompany, and reinforce cultural values.
+Though not every entry on this list of family-friendly podcasts for kids was created and hosted by Black creators, they all regularly feature Black stories and Black voices.
 Some put our stories in a global context.
 And others spotlight essential content for Black families in these times, like mindfulness and social justice.

 1. African Folktales Podcast With Makafui

 In African Folktales Podcast, host Makafui recounts the origins of African folktales in a simple and soothing way.
 The first episode explains how Anansi the spider got stories from the sky, and the pantheon of traditional tales blooms out from there.
 Makafui provides a foundation in African Folktales simple enough for children ages 5 and over.

 My 7 year old loves the music, the character analysis, and the proverb of the week, where Makafui delves into the subtext and cultural context of the stories.
 (Or as she put it, “I love that he tells a story about the story.”)
 Once the kids settled into the music of Makafui’s cadence, they couldn’t get enough of this family-friendly podcast.